Seedawy2002/Calibration_Task/README.md

 }
 ```

+### Notebook Details

+The `calibration-notebook.ipynb` includes:
+- Data preprocessing
+- Model training and calibration steps
+- Visualizations and performance evaluation metrics

+### Testing

+Use the provided `Testing_API.postman_collection.json` file to test the API in Postman.
+Import the collection into Postman and run the predefined tests.

 ### Important Notes

+- Ensure the API is running before initiating requests.
-- The model is designed with considerations for **performance, bias, fairness**, and **interpretability**.
+- The model is calibrated for performance and interpretability.
-- For testing, use the Postman collection file `MLEvaluation_API.postman_collection.json` provided in the repository.
+- Results are dependent on the meta-features provided in the request.

 ### License

 This project is licensed under the Apache-02 License.
-See the [LICENSE](LICENSE) file for details.
+Refer to the [LICENSE](LICENSE) file for more details.

 ### Contact

-For any issues or questions, feel free to reach out via Teams or email.
+---

+This updated README includes the libraries you mentioned (`pickle`, `pandas`, `json`, `OrderedDict`) and aligns with your project requirements.
+Let me know if you need further refinements!